 I am a PhD candidate in Sustainable Development at the Columbia University School of International and Public Affairs.
-I am on the 2024-2025 job market.
+I will be joining the Economics Department at Bentley University as an Assistant Professor starting in Fall 2025.
 Google Scholar.

 From 2021-2022, I served as the Climate Staff Economist at the White House Council of Economic Advisers.